Sailor Moon (TV series): Sailor Moon S (1994–1995)

-Mistress 9 is revealed to have been residing within Hotaru's body and awakens upon stealing Chibiusa's Heart Crystal.
-The Sailor Soldiers go to Mugen Academy to stop the Death Busters and save Chibiusa, Hotaru, & the world.
-Sailor Moon is the only one who is able to enter the academy thanks to Mistress 9, and Pluto sacrifices her life to save Uranus and Neptune who are able to make it in the academy as well.
-The other Sailor Soldiers erect a barrier to keep the enemy from destroying the city and the world.
-Mistress 9 then tricks Usagi into handing over the Holy Grail, allowing her to summon Pharaoh 90 to destroy the Earth.
-Hotaru awakens as Sailor Saturn, destroys Mistress 9, and intends to sacrifice herself to stop Pharaoh 90, but Usagi is able to activate her Super form to destroy Pharaoh 90 and rescue Hotaru.
-Afterwards, Hotaru is reborn as a baby and returned to her father, now freed from the influence of the Death Busters.
-Uranus and Neptune then challenge Usagi to a fight to prove to them and everyone that she is the true Messiah and the future queen of Silver Millennium.
-After the fight, they both acknowledge her as their queen and leave the city knowing their mission is now over and that it is in safe hands.
-Following this, Chibiusa receives a letter from her parents from the future wanting her to return home.
-She returns briefly, but soon travels back to the 20th century to help the Sailor Soldiers and Tuxedo Mask defeat the last Daimon monster, and decides to stay in the present a bit longer.
+Mistress 9 is revealed to have been residing within Hotaru's body and awakens upon stealing Chibiusa's Pure Heart Crystal.
+The Sailor Soldiers go to Mugen Academy to stop the Death Busters and save Chibiusa, Hotaru, and the world.
+Mistress 9 prevents all but Sailor Moon from entering the academy, though Pluto sacrifices her life to help Uranus and Neptune secretly infiltrate the academy as well.
+The other Sailor Soldiers erect a barrier to keep the enemy from expanding further through the city.
+Mistress 9 then tricks Usagi into handing over the Holy Grail, allowing her to summon Death Busters's true mastermind Pharaoh 90 to destroy the Earth.
+Hotaru awakens as Sailor Saturn, destroying Mistress 9, and intends to sacrifice herself to destroy Pharaoh 90.
+Usagi is able to activate her Super form once again to assist Saturn in destroying Pharaoh 90 and rescue Saturn.

+Hotaru is reborn as a baby and returned to her father, now freed from the influence of the Death Busters.
+Uranus and Neptune then challenge Usagi to a final fight to prove to them and everyone that she is the true Messiah and the future Queen of Silver Millennium.
+After the final fight, they both acknowledge her as their future Neo Queen and leave the city knowing their mission is now over.
+Following this, Chibiusa receives a letter from her parents from the future wanting her to return home, but upon helping the Sailor Soldiers and Tuxedo Mask defeat the last Daimon monster, she decides to stay in the present a bit longer.